xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    These XML files illustrate a very important aspect of running JDBC applications on GlassFish.
-On GlassFish it is important to map the string specified for a JDBC resource to its JNDI name, as set up in the GlassFish administration console.
+On GlassFish it is important to map the login specified for a JDBC resource to its JNDI name, as set up in the GlassFish administration console.
 In this example, the JNDI name for the JDBC resource, as specified in the GlassFish Administration console when